The pink wall

-Where: 8024 Melrose Ave, Los Angeles
+Where: 8024 Melrose Avenue, Los Angeles

-For anyone who isn’t a fan of pink, but wants to get in on the monochromatic street art action, look no further than the Turquoise Wall, also located on Melrose.
+For anyone who isn’t a fan of pink but wants to get in on the monochromatic street-art action, look no further than the turquoise wall, also located on Melrose.
 The Table Art wall is bright turquoise with colorful stripes that add just the right amount of dimension.

-Where: 8025 Melrose Ave, Los Angeles
+Where: 8025 Melrose Avenue, Los Angeles

-Anyone who stops at Table Art’s Turquoise Wall should also be sure to head across the street to the Made in LA Wall.
+Anyone who stops at Table Art’s turquoise wall should also be sure to head across the street to the ‘Made in LA’ wall.
 Instagrammable wall art tends to attract tourists, but this mural is dedicated to the native Angelenos who are beyond proud of their hometown.

-Where: 8050 Melrose Ave, Los Angeles
+Where: 8050 Melrose Avenue, Los Angeles

-Also on Melrose is the Rainbows Wall at The Paper Bag Princess.
+Also on Melrose is the rainbows wall at The Paper Bag Princess.
 The wall features not one but two rainbows – one for whimsical adults and a smaller one for kids.
 From a distance, it’s easy to assume the rainbows are painted onto the wall, but a closer look reveals that they are actually crocheted.
 Pro tip: the texture really pops in direct sunlight.

-The RETNA Wall
+The RETNA wall